DallanQ/sagrada/QA.md

 [public-objective-scoring](https://boardgamegeek.com/thread/1762575/public-objective-scoring)

 > We played our first game today and had a question rewarding the scoring of public Objective cards.
-If the same die could be countedtwice due to it making two sets of the public Objective, is it counted twice, or only once.
+If the same die could be counted twice due to it making two sets of the public Objective, is it counted twice, or only once.
 For instance, if the public Objective is "Light Shades" (2vp for each set of 1 value and 2 value dice).
 If I have a set of 1 with a 2 in the same column, and another set of 1 and 2 in a row, but I would be using the same value 2 card to make the sets, do I only score one set, or both since I'm reusing one of the dice to make them?

 It doesn't matter if the dice are in rows or columns.
 The "set" would include, in your example, a 1 pip die, and a two pip die as the set, giving you 2vp.
 Those dice cannot be counted toward another "set".
 That is, each die can only belong to one set.